For the Chicken:

 Cooking:

 When ready to cook, preheat oven to 450 degrees F. Transfer chicken, skin side up on to a heavy sheet tray.
+Surround with sweet potatoes.
 Drizzle with oil.
 Roast until skin is golden and chicken is cooked through, 35 to 45 minutes (if using chicken parts, remove the breasts after 25 to 35 minutes).
-Safe temperature should be 165 degrees F. so remove at 160 and the temperature will rise as it rests.
+Safe temperature should be 165 degrees F. so remove at 160, and the temperature will rise as it rests.
 Let sit, loosely covered with foil, for 10 minutes before serving.
+Watch the sweet potatoes, turning as needed, and remove when finished.

 Make the Green Sauce:

-In a blender, blend onion, garlic, jalapeno, cilantro, vinegar, and egg yolk until very smooth.
+In a blender, blend onion, garlic, aji amarllo paste, jalapeno, cilantro, vinegar, and egg yolk until very smooth.
 With the motor running, slowly drizzle in oil until mixture is emulsified.
-Taste and adjust the seasonings.
+Taste and adjust the seasonings adding salt and pepper as desired.
 Thin with a little water if desired.